amishapai/AirEye/README.md

-# AirEye
+## AirEye
-A device that checks the air quality around you.
+ An air quality monitoring portable device, built with the Intel Edison and MQ senors, that shows reading on an LCD and stores the readings for further analysis.